santiagxf/jobtools/README.md

 To run a `Python` file from the command line you can do something like `python task.py`, considering that you have a file called `task.py`.
 However, if you routine needs parameters, then you have to do all the parsing of the arguments by hand.
 This has some limitations:
 - Naming conventions in bash or Windows Command line are different.
 For instance parameters in bash are usually indicated as `--my-parameter` while in `Python` the `-` character is not valid.
 - Type parsing has to be done by hand with `argparser`.
+- It requires to handle how the file is invoked.
 - Complex types are hard to indicate.

 This leads to a lot of repetitive code being done each time you want to execute code in `Python` from the command line.
 This library seeks to help to do: